stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

 The first and last items having been tested by the author.

+### Discovery and filtering

+By default, mwp relies on the bonded information about bluetooth devices known to the operating system.
+This has (at least) two consequences:

+* Unknown devices are not detected
+* All known (serial) devices are listed, including offline / un-powered devices.

+#### Experimental Discover and Filter action

+There is a somewhat experimental option that includes scanning and RSSI filtering such that:

+* A Bluetooth discovery scan is initiated (and terminated on quit).
+* Only on-line devices with non-zero RSSI are listed.

+The downside being that is RSSI if never discovered / advertised by the OS, then the device is not listed.

+This mode is enabled by a setting:

+    $ gsettings set org.mwptools.planner  bluez-disco true

+This is persistent, in order to revert to the default, non-scanning no RSSI filter:

+    $ gsettings set org.mwptools.planner  bluez-disco false

 ### mwp-ble-bridge

 In order to use BLE serial devices with other tools that do not implement the BLE protocol, mwp provides a `mwp-ble-bridge` tool that uses a pseudo-terminal to facilitate BLE connectivity for other tools that expect a device node.
 See the `README.md` in `src/mwp-ble-bridge`.